 Membership in Welfare Advocates is open to organizations and individuals committed to ensuring there is an adequate safety-net for all Marylanders.
 There is no cost to join.

-Registration Information: For the conference agenda, workshop descriptions, and registration information, please visit our conference page.
+Registration Information: For the conference agenda, workshops, and registration information, please visit our conference page.